zweily/copilot-api/README.md

 The following AI tools have been tested with this API:

 ### [Cline](https://github.com/cline/cline)

 - Works with GPT-4o
-- Not compatible with Claude 3.5 Sonnet (prompts too long)
+- Not compatible with Claude 3.5 Sonnet (Cline prompts are too long)

 ### [Aider](https://github.com/Aider-AI/aider)

 - Fully compatible

 ### [bolt.diy](https://github.com/stackblitz-labs/bolt.diy)
-- Works with some caveats:

 - Sometimes models fail to load - you can set any random API key in the UI to refresh the models list
-  - May encounter "The operation is insecure." issue [#362](https://github.com/stackblitz-labs/bolt.diy/issues/362)

 ## Contributing